FazeelUsmani/Entrepreneurship/README.md

 # Entrepreneurship
-This repository contains files related to Entrepreneurship
+This repository contains information regarding Entrepreneurship

 "The best way to predict the future is to invent it."  --Alan Kay